nlieli/CompPhys/README.md

 Matplot++ required, as it already comes packaged and set up with the project.
 You may visit the Matplot++ GitHub page via the following link: https://github.com/alandefreitas/matplotplusplus.

+## FFTW
+This project also includes the FFTW library.
+The library also comes packaged with the project under the Dependencies folder.
+You may visit the homepage for the FFTW project via the following link: https://www.fftw.org/

 ## Running the project
 After cloning the GitHub project, you can open the solution file using Visual Studio.
 Since the Matplot++ library only works in Release Mode, you should make sure to change the Visual Studio configuration to Release Mode | x64 before